MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 ## Business context

-This guidance mirrors the journey of a fictional company (Relecloud) that wants to take an on-premises, LOB web application to the cloud.
-Relecloud's goal is to meet increasing business demand with minimal investments in the existing monolithic app.
-It reflects a common scenario where traffic to an on-premises application has increased due to higher-than-expected sales with continued increases forecasted.
-The on-premises infrastructure doesn't provide a cost-efficient means to scale, and a migration to the cloud offers the most return on investment.
-Here are some short-term and long-term business goals for the application.
+The implementation guidance mirrors the cloud journey of a fictional company (Relecloud).
+The company wants to take an on-premises, LOB web application to the cloud.
+The goal is to meet increasing business demand with minimal investments in the existing monolithic app.
+Traffic to the on-premises application has increased due to increased sales with more increases in the forecast.
+The on-premises infrastructure doesn't provide a cost-efficient means to scale.
+A migration to the cloud offers the most return on investment.
+The company identified these short-term and long-term business goals for the application.

 | Short-term goals | Long-term goals |
 | --- | --- |